 I can’t express my love of Naptown Blues enough.
-I was given a copy in exchange for my honest review.
+The author gave me a copy in exchange for my honest review.
 I expected to enjoy it, but I finished it days ago and I can’t stop thinking about it.
 On a side note, I don’t think the cover could be any prettier.
 It is gorgeous.

 Wes Roberts has an incurable case of wanderlust.
 He tries to balance his need to wander and being a dad to his son, Jax.
 He meets a mysterious vagabond named Fitz who encourages him to take hold of his dreams and make them happen.
 With Jax’s approval, Wes and Fitz set off on an adventure that will change their world forever.

 I have never experienced a book that describes the effect that nature has over me better than this one.
 It felt like I was on every adventure with Wes.
 It made me want to go camping so bad that it hurt.